 If you love this recipe as much as I do, I’d really appreciate a 5-star review.

-- 1 cup (8 oz, 225g) unsalted European butter at cool room temperature
+- 8 oz unsalted European butter (1 cup, cool room temperature)

-- In the bowl of a stand mixer with the paddle attachment, combine the starter, milk and 1 cup flour.
+- In the bowl of a stand mixer with the paddle attachment, combine 8 oz active sourdough starter, 2 oz whole milk and 1 cup flour.
 Mix to form a thick batter.
 Cover the bowl and set aside for 30-60 minutes.

 - Uncover the bowl.
-With the mixer running on low, add the eggs, sugar, salt and another cup of the flour.
+With the mixer running on low, add 4 large eggs, 3 oz granulated sugar, 1 ½ teaspoons salt and another cup of the flour.
 Mix until combined.
 Switch to the dough hook.
 With the mixer running on low, add the remaining flour.

 - Increase the speed to medium and knead the dough for 10-15 minutes until the dough gathers on the hook, becomes smooth and silky and slaps the sides of the bowl.
 You can add a little more flour if the dough is still too sticky after 7-8 minutes of kneading.